Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Introduction

 We can compare this to the results of V. Minerbe \cite{Minerbe09} or G. Grillo \cite{Grillo03}, who proved $L^p$ Hardy inequalities assuming a Poincaré inequalities and a doubling measure.
 While we only get a $L^2$ inequality, it holds true under the weaker hypothesis of a relative Faber-Krahn inequality.

-Cao, Grigor'yan and Liu \cite{Cao2020HardysIA} proved Hardy inequalities as a consequence of volume doubling, reverse doubling, and certain estimates on either the Green function or the heat kernel.
-Their results are far more general than this article.
+A recent work by Cao, Grigor'yan and Liu \cite{Cao2020HardysIA} proved Hardy inequalities as a consequence of volume doubling, reverse doubling, and certain estimates on either the Green function or the heat kernel.
+Their results are far more general than what we prove on Hardy inequality here.